boisgera/control-engineering-with-python/README.md

 The course materials are also available as Jupyter notebooks.
 To execute and edit them:

- 0. **Install the pixi package manager** ([Instructions](https://pixi.sh/latest/))
+ 0. **Install the pixi package manager.** ([Instructions](https://pixi.sh/latest/))

- 1. **Download and extract the [zip archive](https://github.com/boisgera/control-engineering-with-python/archive/refs/heads/gh-pages.zip)** of the gh-pages branch.
+ 1. **Download and extract this [zip archive](https://github.com/boisgera/control-engineering-with-python/archive/refs/heads/gh-pages.zip).**

-    (or `git clone` the `gh-pages` branch of the current repository)
+    (or `git clone` the `gh-pages` branch of the current repository if you know how)

- 2. Inside the project directory, to browse the notebook, type:
+ 2. **To browse the notebooks**, inside the project directory, type the terminal command:

     ```console
     $ pixi run start
     ```

-To use conda instead of pixi, download the project as usual, then in its directory, type
+Alternatively, to use conda instead of pixi, download the project as usual, then in its directory, type

 ```console
 $ conda env create -f environment.yml